The problem to solve

 When working in distributed “cloud” environments, centralized logging becomes a requirement, therefore it is desired to have availability to chose how and where to log, either to a local file, to a local file and to a remote server or only remotely either TCP or UDP.

-To achive this, immortal is not only capable to write logs to a defined file, but is also allows to specify an external logger, by specifying the -l and -logger options example:
+To achive this, immortal is not only capable to write logs to a defined

 $ immortal -l /tmp/test.log -logger "logger -t test" my-app

-In this case -loger is going to pass the Stander output/error to the logger
+is going to pass the Stander output/error to the

-Example logging to a file and to the system syslog using logger:
+Example logging to a file and to the system syslog using logger

 Service dependencies

-By defining a require option the service will only start if all the services defined are running.
+option the service will only start if all the services defined are running.

 /usr/local/etc/immortal